blacklucius101/Tester/README.md

 If this evaluates to true for a semafor candle, the first candle (which can be the semafor candle itself) that closes back within the agreeing border confirms (*active lock type) BOS/MSS and triggers the drawing of a vertical solid magenta line.

+This implies the following states:
+- NOT_TRIGGERED
+- TRIGGERED_WAITING_CONFIRMATION
+- CONFIRMED

-With (*active lock type) BOS/MSS still active, if a candle closes beyond the disagreeing border of that lock state and closes back within the disagreeing border of that lock state, any active (*active lock type) MSS and BOS  state is reset.
+With (*active lock type) BOS/MSS still active, if a candle closes beyond the disagreeing border of that lock state and closes back within the disagreeing border of that lock state, any active (*active lock type) BOS/MSS state is reset to untriggered.
-Any active (*active lock type) BOS and MSS state is also reset when the opposite lock is triggered (ie. (*active lock type) BOS/MSS do not persist between lock transitions: bullish → bearish, bearish → bullish).
+Any active (*active lock type) BOS/MSS state is also reset when the opposite lock is triggered (ie. (*active lock type) BOS/MSS do not persist between lock transitions: bullish → bearish, bearish → bullish).
 An active (*active lock type) MSS causes an expansion of 12000 points to trigger the opposite lock state (ie. it halves the threshold value).

 Example bullish case: